TREXXX27/100-Days-Of-Code/readme.md

 **Thoughts :**

 -    Really bad interview process of Infineon.
--    Was asked a coding questions to find all anagrams of a word using TRIE, which i could not answer.
+-    Was asked a coding questions to find all anagrams of a word using TRIE data structure, which i could not answer.
 -    Need to do lots and lots of coding and learn new concepts......

 ---